privacybydesign/pbdf-website/pages/en/irma-explanation.md

 However, the identity platform IRMA is economically viable.
 Issuance and verification of attributes may form a commercial service, which can be performed by third parties.
-Also, the Privacy by Design foundation may issue certain specialised credentials for a fee.
+Also, the Privacy by Design foundation may issue certain specialized credentials for a fee.
 Possibly, in order to maintain its activities in the long-term future, the foundation may start charging IRMA users, for instance a couple of Euros per year, for a basic set of attributes.